UNESO

 To foster and nurture linkages between regional sex worker networks to proactively advocate for and promote the dignity and rights of sex workers in Africa and globally.

-Strategic Objective 4
+Strategic objective 4

 To strengthen the capacity for an adaptive and responsive coordinating mechanism for the realization of sex worker rights in Africa.